 - Difficulty: Hard

-- Important Information: The track is closed for lambing from 26 September – 21 November
+- Important Information: The track is closed for lambing from 26 September – 7 November

-From the summit, it’s a further 13km to the Pakituhi Hut on the Grandview Ridge Track.
-Situated at 1260 m (4,134 ft), staying in the hut is the best way to adapt to the steep altitude gain.
-After spending the night here it’s a steep descent to Lake Hawea via the Breast Hill Track.
-The hut costs $5 per adult and $2.50 for youths aged 11-17, children under 10 are free.
-Make sure to book in advance as there are only 8 bunks within.
-You can book via the Mt Aspiring National Park Office.
+You can also continue on the Grandview Ridge Track for a much longer hike.
+From the summit, it’s a further 13 km (8 miles) to the Pakituhi Hut on the Grandview Ridge Track.
+Situated at 1260 m (4,134 ft) elevation, staying in the hut is the best way to adapt to the steep altitude gain.
+After spending the night here, it’s a steep descent to Lake Hawea via the Breast Hill Track.

 5. Brewster Hut